 A backflow valve is a double-flow tube with either a screw or flip stopper on one end.
 It will look similar to the above picture.
 The stopper is built to stop the unclean water from reaching your faucet.
 Without this small plumbing device, and maybe the addition of some filters, contaminated water would spread throughout your home.

 A backflow valve is most useful when a pipe bursts, freezes, or a high pressure solid or gas tries to move through the plumbing system.
 These kinds of incidents cause the normal water pressure to be altered, which will allow for the contaminated water to move through your pipes.

 Normally, because the pressure is optimized for your home plumbing system, the sewage or other waste and contaminants will move down through the earth, while the cleaner waters will go up into the home.
-However, when one of the before mentioned disasters occur, this is usually reversed.
+However, when one of the before mentioned disasters occur, the two types of water are usually reversed.

 Contamination Rules & Regulations

 Did you know that each state and city has its own regulations about their water supply?
-Sometimes regulations require a small air gap between the delivery point and local storage or use.
+Sometimes regulations require a small air gap between the delivery point of water and local storage or use in the home.
 This helps to control backflow due to high pressures.
 Other regulations control the quality of water and methods to avoid contamination.

 Nearly every city and state has regulations for their individual water systems and annual testing and cleaning of systems, procedures and the water itself.
 To find general rules about contamination, you can check out the EPA’s drinking water requirements.
 This is all done so that we can stay safe and healthy, at least as far as water is concerned.